N64Recomp/RecompFrontend/README.md

     - specific focus styling (pulse)
   - `ui_select`
     - specific focus styling (pulse border)
-  - `renderer`
-    - remove hardcoded
   - `ui_config`
     - higher level (e.g. safe) way of queuing the config modal opening in general.
   - `ui_modal`
-    - split to `TabbedModal`
     - `MenuAction` events
       - ability to show controls hints
         - Tricky part: `MenuAction::Apply` handled elsewhere. maybe need special way of adding ctrl hints to root doc?
   - `ui_state`
-    - should have base rcss for setting rcss ONLY globals
-      - audit input.radio 0 width
-      - scrollbar settings configurable
-    - too much input handling?
-      - `check_menu_button_pressed` identity crisis. makes more sense in `profiles.cpp`, can just be `check_mapped_game_input_press` or something similar
-      - `cont_button_to_key`
-      - `cont_axis_to_key`
-      - `draw_hook` is a lot.
-      - controller button repeats (should only be direction nav anyways)
+    - controller button repeats (should be in recompinput in the future)
-    - bit of a dumping ground of helper/exposed funcs that could be better categorized
+      - Change to be directional inputs only
+      - Bug where repeats don't stop
+        - May be due to sudden change in direction after repeats start?
+If so, each direction could be its own tracked repeat
+      - Per controller?
   - `ui_prompt`
-    - takes `return_element_id`, instead should store current focused element?
+    - takes `return_element_id`, instead should store current focused element? ids are auto generated so this needs to be handled a different way
   - `ui_assign_players_modal`
     - should probably open and instantiate in a more integrated way. has risk of not being in a valid context
     - expose mod/patch c API for opening
     - Add help text to explain how to assign controller/keyboard players
     - softlock when hitting escape?
+  - `ui_player_card`
+    - assignment:
+      - player number header like the main grid?
+    - both:
+      - should contain page's vertical padding so when scrolling into view it has some headroom
   - `ui_config_page`
     - Needs WAY better naming.
 It is just a commonly reused layout of header/body/footer where you can assign elements to the left and right
   - `ui_config_page_controls`
-    - Needs to use `game_input_contexts` descriptions on row hover
     - Needs to hide (or disable?) menu controls for keyboard
     - Should check `recompinput::players::is_single_player_mode()` if single player mode is active
     - Should check for player count changes and not rely on initial input
-  - `ui_config_page_controls` & `ui_player_card`
-    - player cards should contain some padding so when scrolling into view it has some headroom
   - `ui_config_tab_controls`
     - `create_controls_tab` hardcodes descriptions when adding the available GameInput inputs, and also determines whether or not an input should be able to be cleared, and doesn't specify if its only changeable on controller (see `input_types`)
   - `ui_select`
-    - i think i forgor to add indication of which element in the dropdown is the current
+    - add indication of which element in the dropdown is the current
-    - need to test for new navigation system conflicts
+    - audit styling for both current and future
 - `recompinput`
   - `input_types`
     - should be able to customize `game_input_names`